 In discussions about substance misuse, the focus today is often on drugs such as opioids, the drugs that are responsible in large part for the addiction and overdose crisis.
 However, other drugs that seem less dangerous to the public at large nonetheless need to be given consideration as well.
 Drugs such as marijuana can have serious long-term health impacts, including cancer, according to the Colorado Department of Public Health.

 In Colorado, more than 20,000 people are diagnosed with cancer each year.
-One third of those diagnosed eventually die from the disease.
+One-third of those diagnosed eventually die from the disease.
 There are a number of different behaviors that increase the likelihood of getting cancer in your lifetime.
-These include an exposure to chemicals or radiation, a poor diet, obesity, alcohol use, and smoking.
+These include exposure to chemicals or radiation, a poor diet, obesity, alcohol use, and smoking.
 Cancer risk also comes from factors that people cannot control, such as their family history and their age.

 Marijuana contains many of the same chemicals as tobacco, so it is prudent for those interested in public health to examine the possibility that it could also be a factor in cancer diagnoses and deaths.